bpalanka/HOYAHACKS--2024/README.md

     To use LetsCookForUs, follow these simple steps:

-Input Ingredients:
+1. Input Ingredients:

-    Begin by providing a list of ingredients you currently have.
-You can enter them manually or use the barcode scanner for convenience.
+    As of now, begin by running the recipe.py file.
+It will open a page where you can input the ingredients and your allergies.

-Specify Allergies:
+2. Specify Allergies:

-    Let us know about any allergies you or your guests may have.
-This ensures that the recipes suggested are safe and suitable for everyone.
+    Let us know about any allergies you may have.
+Our goal with this project is to eventually include a place for the user to input any diets they follow (such as vegetarian).

+4. Click submit:

+    This will display a list of recipes that match your ingredient list.
+The match percentage at the top is the proportion of the ingredients the user has over the ingredients needed for the recipe.
+This list is ordered based on the match percentage.